RichardLitt/github-activity-stats/README.md

 ## Future Goals

 - Histogram of starrers/subscribers over time (possible?)
-- Show all the orgs that the watchers/starrers are members of
-- Show their businesses, because that's interesting
-- Get their emails
 - Show the amount of open issues in an org
 - Show the amount of open PRs in an org
 - Show the average length of open issues/PRs